-I have worked in both the public and private sectors in childcare.
-I have been fortunate to have managed a number of fostering services, including in adoption and short break for disabled children, over the years.
+I have worked the public and private sectors in social care.
+I have been fortunate to have managed a number of fostering services, including adoption and short break for disabled children over the years.
 I have also enjoyed community and voluntary social work both in the U.K. and abroad.

 I wanted to create a fostering agency that was meaningful.
 Not words, not gloss, but services that reached right to the heart of children and young people.
 That fundamental belief has never changed.

 “EVERY CHILD SHOULD HAVE THE RIGHT TO EXPERIENCE A CHILDHOOD IN A FAMILY SETTING”

 Amicus Foster Care is forward thinking.
 We have stepped outside the box and developed bespoke services, knowing one size does not fit all.
 Keeping the Child at the centre, working with Playfulness, Acceptance, Curiosity, and Empathy, Amicus is inclusive and diverse, respecting and valuing all involved.

 None of this could be achieved without the wonderful Amicus team, they are truly inspirational.
 I am so lucky to work with these amazing people: staff, carers, families, and all those central to a child’s life.